by Google

 How to use language effectively?

 The most important factor is who your content is intended for and who your audience is.
-If you are creating content for a general audience, including younger viewers, try to avoid vulgarity altogether.
+If you are creating content for a general audience, including younger viewers, try to avoid vulgarisms altogether.
 When creating content for adult audiences, you can use them, but we recommend using them carefully and within context.
-However, it is best to be creative and replace vulgarity with some funny phrases or expressions.
+However, it is best to be creative and replace vulgarisms with some funny phrases or expressions.
 And if you don't know what you can and can't do, study the YouTube's monetization and community policies to avoid unnecessary problems.

 3. How-tos for circumventing rules